armincosta/CryptoTraderAIHelperTool/README.md

 # How to Run the software in different MODEs

 **Cases:**

-1)
+1) MODE (BUYFAST)

-Run a Trade ONCE in BUYFAST MODE on COIN_NAME_TO_TRADE SNMBUSD with the MAX_AMOUNT_BUY of 3000 BUSD with a initial STOP_LIMIT_SELL_THRESHOLD_PARAM set to 3.0 % below the buy price, the Trade monitoring iterates at 0 seconds TIME_INTERVAL_SLEEP (-1 are unused params)
+Run a Trade ONCE in MODE BUYFAST on the coin pair  SNMBUSD with the amount of 3000 BUSD and set a initial STOP_LIMIT_SELL_THRESHOLD_PARAM set to 3.0 % below the buy price, the Trade monitors the price level in iterations of 0 seconds (-1 are unused params).

 Example execution: